 1. Research the best storage unit deals before renting.

 Most people make a mental estimate when they rent a storage unit on a whim.
 Sometimes this estimation can end up costing customers money because they end up with a space that’s larger than they need.
-In other instances, underestimating the area you need can cause a lot of stress because you’ll end up running out of room halfway through unpacking your items.
+In other instances, underestimating the area you need can cause a lot of stress because you’ll end up running out of space halfway through unpacking your items.

 Before you rent, create a rough inventory of everything you plan to keep in the storage unit and for what duration of time.
 Taking the time to measure larger items before you rent will help you better estimate the size and type of storage unit you need.

 3. Weigh the pros and cons of indoor vs. outdoor storage.

-- Using an applicable renter’s insurance policy.
+- Use an applicable renter’s insurance policy.

 - Purchase third-party insurance through the storage facility.

-5. Keep your belongings as safe as possible.
+1. Take steps to keep your belongings as safe as possible.